I am a psychotherapist working in Stoke Newington N16, from a cosy rented room off Church Street, and online via Zoom. I

 What will therapy be like with me?

 In our initial session we will explore what brought you to therapy and what you hope to gain.
 This helps us come to a shared understanding of where we should focus, and what to prioritise.
 You might have a really clear idea of what you want, or you might not be sure - perhaps something doesn't feel right and you want space to explore things.

 I won't tell you what to do; and I won't 'fix' you either.
-I will meet you with honesty, non-judgement, and open-mindedness, in a confidential, safe and comfortable space.
-I will be genuinely curious in who you are, how you came to be this way, what is troubling you, and what brings your life hope and meaning.
+I will meet you with honesty, non-judgement, and open-mindedness, in a confidential space.
+I will be genuinely curious about who you are, how you came to be this way, what is troubling you, and what brings your life hope and meaning.
+I will also invite you to really explore what it would mean to live an authentic life that is true to your beliefs and values, and the extent to which you are living this life today.